Book: A Novel: Summary

 J. Thoreau Marshall, the acting president of the University of Washagon (a portmanteau of Washington and Oregon), receives word that a teacher named Adam Snell has gone missing.
 Glanda Gazza, the head of the English department, sends fellow teacher Harold Emmons to investigate.
 Emmons searches Snell's office and finds that copies of Sovrana Sostrata, Snell's novel, have vanished, and that someone attempted to erase files from Snell's computer.
-Sovrana Sostrata, a novel Snell wrote in which the eponymous heroine asserts her independence and lays bare her sexuality, was a commercial failure and caused controversy among the staff at the University.
+Sovrana Sostrata, a novel Snell wrote in which the eponymous heroine asserts her independence and lays bare her sexuality, was a commercial failure and caused controversy among the staff at the university.
 The teachers bicker over Snell and his book's merits at a post-tenure review for him, as the search for the missing man continues.
 The novel states that a professor of literary theory named Frank Underwood has attacked Snell, though no other character knows this.
-Emmons and Lieutenant Pierce find Snell, gravely injured but alive, in a field of overgrown vegetation on the University campus.
-Meanwhile a publisher named Harper Nathan discovers an old copy of Sovrana Sostrata at an inn and vows to republish it.
+Emmons and Lieutenant Pierce find Snell, gravely injured but alive, in a field of overgrown vegetation on the university campus.
+Meanwhile, a publisher named Harper Nathan discovers an old copy of Sovrana Sostrata at an inn and vows to republish it.

 Frank Underwood, who developed an inferiority complex early in life due to his overachieving brother Gerald, grew to hate Snell because of Snell's old-fashioned values and general enjoyment of life, and so Underwood decided to destroy every copy of Sovrana Sostrata, raiding Snell's office and inadvertently attacking Snell in the process.
 Snell recuperates in the hospital, unable to remember who attacked him.
 Harper Nathan contacts Snell, as Snell works with Emmons and Pierce to theorize who the "libricide" is, the person who has been destroying Snell's book.

 Underwood sets out with a gun to finish the job of killing Snell, just as Snell begins to suspect him.
 Harper comes to visit Snell, and the two of them stake out Underwood's house only to be attacked by Underwood.
 Snell and Harper escape, and later fall in love.
 The police set out to arrest Underwood, who flees to Hoboken.
 Sovrana Sostrata becomes a literary sensation, and Underwood dies in a failed attempt to blow up several crates of copies of the book in a warehouse in New York City.
-Underwood is working on a second book, On Wonderment.
+Snell is working on a second book, On Wonderment.

 A postscript by Adam Snell states that Robert Grudin himself vanished after writing this book.
 A second postscript, apparently written by Sovrana herself, reaches out to Snell and tries to convince him that she is the only woman in his life.